 EXAMPLE: Assume that the purpose of an RFP is to select a contractor to provide specialized health services to the agency’s clients.
 It is reasonable to require that an individual proposer have a medical degree from an accredited school and hold a State license as a specialist in the field (or, in the case of a firm, corporation, private provider organization, or municipality, have personnel on its staff with such qualifications).
 An agency may also require at least five years of experience in providing such services.
 If a proposer does not have all these qualifications (i.e., does not meet the required minimum qualifications), the agency must deem the proposal ineligible for further review.

 Take care when determining the required minimum qualifications.
 If the bar is set too high, the agency may eliminate otherwise good proposals that fall a little short.
-If the bar is set too low, the quality of the services delivered may be compromised and ultimately increase the number of applicants that have to be reviewed.
+If the bar is set too low, the quality of the services delivered may be compromised.